Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015: Legislative history

-(a) on summary conviction to a fine not exceeding level 3 on the standard scale;

-(b) to imprisonment for a term not exceeding one year or a fine not exceeding the statutory maximum, or both.

-(3) In paragraph (1), "payment" means any financial advantage, including the discharge of an obligation to pay or the provision of goods or services (including sexual services) gratuitously or at a discount.

-(4) For the avoidance of doubt, person B is not guilty of aiding, abetting or counselling the commission of an offence under this article.

-(5) Within the first year of this offence coming into effect, the Department must raise awareness of this offence.

-(6) The Department shall collect data to review the operation of this offence and report to the Assembly after this offence has been in effect for three years.".

-The Bill passed First Reading in June 2013, and Second Reading on 24 September 2013.
+The bill passed First Reading in June 2013, and Second Reading on 24 September 2013.
 Submissions closed on 1 November 2013.
 The committee reported on 10 April 2014, with members divided on clause 6.
 The Justice Department continued to be opposed to clause 6.
 Amendments were anticipated and introduced in October 2014, with the final consideration debate on 20 October.
 The vote on clause 6 was 81:10 to approve it.
 95% of the Human Trafficking and Exploitation Act 2015 came into effect on royal assent, but the criminalisation of the purchase of sex did not come into effect until 1 June 2015.

 In September 2016, sex worker and law graduate Laura Lee brought a case to the Belfast High Court to re-evaluate the current prostitution laws in Northern Ireland, and to repeal Lord Morrow's law that made the purchase of sex illegal in 2015.
 The hearing had been granted for a judicial review, and the date was to be announced.
 Following the death of Laura Lee on 7 February 2017, the legal challenge was withdrawn.

 Figures released by the Public Prosecution Service (PPS) in August 2016, showed that 10 men had been arrested under this legislation since it was introduced.
 Seven were referred to the PPS.
-Of those, no action was taken 3 cases, 2 men received cautions and the remaining two cases were being considered by a senior prosecutor.
+Of those, no action was taken three cases, two men received cautions and the remaining two cases were being considered by a senior prosecutor.
 The first prosecution for paying for the services of a prostitute was on 27 October 2017 in Dungannon Magistrates Court.
 District Judge John Meehan was due to hear the case at a later date.